 - Global Packet Buffer Protection—The firewall monitors sessions from all zones (regardless of whether Packet Buffer Protection is enabled in a zone) and how those sessions utilize the packet buffer.
 You must configure Packet Buffer Protection globally () to protect the firewall and to enable it on individual zones.
 When packet buffer consumption reaches the configuredDeviceSetupSession SettingsActivatepercentage, the firewall used Random Early Drop (RED) to drop packets from the offending sessions (the firewall doesn’t drop complete sessions at the global level).

 - Per-Zone Packet Buffer Protection—Enable Packet Buffer Protection on each zone () to layer in a second level of protection.
 When packet buffer consumption crosses theNetworkZonesActivatethreshold and global protection begins to apply RED to session traffic, that starts theBlock Hold Timetimer.
 TheBlock Hold Timeis the amount of time in seconds that the offending session can continue before the firewall blocks the entire session.
-The offending session remains blocked until theBlock Durationtime expires.If you don’t enable Packet Buffer Protection globally, it won’t be active in zones until you enable it globally.
+The offending session remains blocked until theBlock Durationtime expires.You must enable Packet Buffer Protection globally in order for it to be active in zones.

 If baseline measurements consistently show abnormally high packet buffer utilization, then the firewall’s capacity may be undersized for typical traffic loads.
 In this case, consider resizing the firewall deployment.
 Otherwise, you need to tune the Packet Buffer Protection thresholds carefully to prevent impacted buffers from overflowing (and to prevent dropping legitimate traffic).
 When firewall sizing is correct for the deployment, only an attack should cause a large spike in buffer usage.